Your best blog post ideas are hidden in plain sight

 - Mine your voice mail messages for interesting phrasing, questions, and comments that only a true customer could come up with.
 Some of this stuff you could never make up.

-- Think about all of the ways you advise customers or prospects about issues they are asking you about.
+- Think about how you advise customers or prospects about issues they are asking you about.
 Then start writing about those topics and form a library of documents that live on your website as blog posts or even videos.

 - If you like to create short videos to explain things to customers, think about turning those videos into blog posts.
 You could transcribe your comments in the video and put the transcription on the blog post with the embedded video.